 I look forward to serving in the Intensive Care Unit or the Emergency Department for decades.
-I love the challenge of working in a fast-paced environment where everyone has to be on their toes and think on their feet.
+I love the challenge of working in a fast-paced environment where everyone must be on their toes and think on their feet.
 Being in an ICU setting would allow me to learn constantly, and it would be a great honor to play an essential role in providing crucial patient care and emotional support to the family.
-Being an ER nurse would afford me an endless opportunity to utilize my nursing skills in all situations, using a multidisciplinary approach that draws upon multiple specialties.
+Being an ER nurse would afford me endless opportunities to utilize my nursing skills in all situations, using a multidisciplinary approach that draws upon multiple specialties.

 I have made my decision; now, I humbly await yours.
-I thank you for considering my application to the XXXX School.
+Thank you for considering my application to the XXXX School.